Staying in a Traditional Santana House

 These vibrant and colourful traditional Santana houses date back to the discovery of Madeira and are a trace of primitive constructions.

-The people that built and lived in these houses typically worked in agriculture and covered the houses in straw from cereals such as corn and rye which were turned into flour and then noodles, pasta or bread.
+The people that built and lived in these houses typically worked in agriculture and constructed them from materials that could be obtained from working in the fields such as straw from cereals such as corn and rye and heather, wicker and thatch.

 The steep slopes of the house force the rain to drain away, preventing it from soaking in and ensuring it doesn’t leak.